micmejia/bible-dump/NKJV/Isaiah/Isa 55.md

 "For as the rain comes down, and the snow from heaven, And do not return there, But water the earth, And make it bring forth and bud, That it may give seed to the sower And bread to the eater,

 ###### 11
-So shall My word be that goes forth from My mouth; It shall not return to Me [^c]void, But it shall accomplish what I please, And it shall prosper _in the thing_ for which I sent it.
+So shall My word be that goes forth from My mouth; It shall not return to Me void, But it shall accomplish what I please, And it shall prosper _in the thing_ for which I sent it.

 ###### 12
 "For you shall go out with joy, And be led out with peace; The mountains and the hills Shall break forth into singing before you, And all the trees of the field shall clap _their_ hands.